-This is a brief introduction to the Norwegian Gestalt Institute and the world of gestalt therapy.
+This is a brief introduction of the Norwegian Gestalt Institute and the world of gestalt therapy.

 About Norwegian Gestalt Institute

-Our four-year gestalt therapist education is offered in Oslo, Trondheim and Stavanger.
-In Oslo, we offer three classes each year, while in Trondheim and Stavanger we arrange a class about every other year.
+Our four-year gestalt therapy education is now offered in Oslo.
+Before it was also available in Kristiansand, Tromsø, Stavanger and Trondheim.
 The establishment of courses within gestalt coaching and organizational development has given the school a broader platform that has been well received.

 What is gestalt?

 The word gestalt is German and can best be translated to «a meaningful whole» or «a complete pattern».
 Gestalt therapy is built on a fundamental belief that we as humans can live a far fuller and richer life than most of us do today.
 It is a direction within the humanistic psychology that was founded by the German-born couple Laura and Fritz (Frederick) Perls and the American Paul Goodman in the late 50s and early 60s in USA.
 Gestalt therapy is based on ideas from existential-phenomenological philosophy.